 - Business Environment and Concepts

 - Meet your state’s requirements for licensure.
-Most states will require 1-2 years of general accounting experience before granting a CPA license and many require you to pass an Ethics exam.
+Most states will require 1-2 years of general accounting experience before granting a CPA license and may require you to pass an Ethics exam.
 Each state’s guidelines are different and the CPA license can only be granted through your state’s board of accountancy.
 To learn more about each individual state’s requirements, visit ThisWayToCPA.com.

-CPAs do many of the same jobs as CFPs but also work in higher profile positions such as the chief financial officer of a large corporation.
+CPAs do many of the same jobs as CFPs but also work in higher-profile positions such as the chief financial officer of a large corporation.
 CPAs know the “language of business” better than anyone, so large public and private firms are always recruiting their services.

 Who Should Use a CFP?

 Deciding between a CFP and CPA might seem like a daunting process, but it’s fairly simple.
 A CFP works mainly in personal finance, which means tax prep, wealth management and financial advice for individuals and families.
 CFPs often meet clients one-on-one to discuss matters like taxes, investments, estate planning and other topics tailored to personal finance.